Dissolving Marriage With Dignity

 - Collaborative law: You can have more control at less the cost of a typical divorce through collaboration.
 We can explain clearly why you may prefer this path.

-The methods we use to resolve your divorce issues may involve settlement offers, mediation, or a court hearing.
+The methods we use to resolve your divorce issues may involve settlement offers, mediation, or collaborative law.
 It all depends on your relationship with your spouse and how willing you both are to work amicably or collaboratively through the process.

 The Answers You Need To Move Forward